tenchi-security/zanshin-cli/README.md

 ##### `zanshin organization scan_target scan list`

-Lists the scan target scans of organization this user has direct access to.
+List all scans performed on a specific scan target within an organization.

 **Usage**: